 8. Be sincere in your praise, but don’t overdo it!

 9. Make sure your cover letter is professional and business-orientated in appearance.
 Use standard business letter format on stationery matching your resume.
+If sending a letter via email, there are other things to consider.

 10. Always write the letter of intent to the particular individual, if possible, who is responsible for filling the position, rather than a human resource official.
 Be sure you spell the person’s name correctly.